New provider for non-emergency patient transport in North Lincolnshire

 Jane Ellerton, Head of Strategic Commissioning at North Lincolnshire CCG, said: “We are pleased to have awarded the non-emergency patient transport contract to Savoy Ventures and look forward to working with them.

-“Patient transport services are for those who have a medical condition that prevents them from getting to their appointment by other means so it is essential those who really need the service get access to it.
+“Patient transport services are for those who have a medical condition that prevents them from getting to their appointment so it is essential those who really need the service get access to it.

 “We engaged thoroughly with our patients ahead of undertaking a detailed procurement process.
 We are hopeful North Lincolnshire patients will see an improvement in service as a result.”